 The local currency in Colombia is the peso known as COP.
 Find out how much your money is worth today by using the up-to-date converter below.

-I encourage you not to bring a large amount of money.
-Get a good exchange rate with your local bank and enough money for the first days.
+Exchange money with your local bank to get enough money for the first few days.
 The rates offered by airports are the least favourable.
-If you didn’t get pesos before coming, then change the minimum amount possible to cover your transport into the city.
+If you didn’t get pesos before coming, then change the minimum amount possible on landing to cover your transport into the city.

 I recommend bringing a fee-free debit card or credit card.
 You can use them in big cities but not that much in small towns, so it’s good to plan ahead.
-Bancolombia’s ATM allows you to withdraw a maximum of $2,700,000 pesos per transaction and charges you an extra commission – a fee of 2.5% – which is one of the best rates.
+Bancolombia’s ATM allows you to withdraw a maximum of $2,700,000 pesos per transaction and charges you an extra commission of $26,990 pesos, which is one of the best rates.

-For all matters of finance and accounting on the road, The Broke Backpacker strongly recommends Wise – The Artist Formerly Known as Transferwise!
+For all matters of finance and accounting on the road, The Broke Backpacker strongly recommends Wise – formerly Known as Transferwise!
 Our favourite online platform for holding funds, transferring money, and even paying for goods, Wise is a 100% FREE platform with considerably lower fees than Paypal or traditional banks.

 But the real question is… is it better than Western Union?